 This workshop will help individuals plan projects, implement field methods, interpret reports, and better understand wildlife and wind energy issues.
 Participants can work in groups or individually, inputting simulated data or their own dataset.

 Anyone who is interested in mortality estimation, especially at wind and solar energy sites, can register for the workshop.
 You do not need to be a CWW 2019 delegate to attend.
-The of the workshop is £40 and you can register your interest by emailing email@example.com with ‘GenEst workshop’ in the subject line.
+The cost of the workshop is £40.
 Please note that this price does not include lunch, but there are plenty of local places to eat close to CodeBase.